COLLEGE SAVINGS PROGRAM

 (6) On the direction of an account owner, all or a portion of an account may be transferred to another account of which the designated beneficiary is a member of the family of the designated beneficiary of the transferee account.

-(7) Changes in designated beneficiaries and rollovers under this section are not permitted if the changes or rollovers would violate either of the following provisions of this section relating to excess contributions or to investment choice.
+(7) Changes in designated beneficiaries and rollovers under this section are not permitted if the changes or rollovers would violate the provisions of this section relating to excess contributions or to direction of investments.

 (8) Each account shall be maintained separately from each other account under the program.